Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an agent, I intend to see the list of property announcement requests made to myself, so that I can post the announcement.
+As an agent, I intend to see the list of land announcement requests made to myself, so that I can post the announcement.